 About Broker Public Portal

-The Broker Public Portal LLC is a collaborative venture between real estate brokerages and MLSs to create a national consumer home search experience defined by simplicity, integrity and common sense.
+Broker Public Portal, LLC is a collaborative venture between real estate brokerages and MLSs to create a national consumer home search experience defined by simplicity, integrity and common sense.
 The portal aims to provide consumers with direct access to the most comprehensive, timely, and complete property information while adhering to fair display guidelines.
-More information can be found at http://brokerpublicportal.com.
+More information can be found at http://homesnap.com/bpp.

 Homesnap is the highest-rated mobile real estate app, used by millions of consumers to explore homes and search listings.
-Homesnap Pro, the professional version of Homesnap, is the fastest-growing mobile app for agents – now available to every agent in 40 MLSs with over 300,000 members.
+Homesnap Pro, the professional version of Homesnap, is the fastest-growing mobile app for agents – now available to every agent in over 45 MLSs with over 400,000 members.
 Both are powered by a specialized homes database that combines MLS data, property tax records, census data, geographic boundaries and more.